 Iceland Cats on social media

 Never mind LOLCats or Smudge the cat with that yelling woman – Iceland has its own social media outlets for our love of kitties.
-Spottaði kött is a Facebook group of over 18,000 members sharing their favorite cat pics from all over the country.
+Spottaði kött is a Facebook group of almost 22,000 members sharing their favorite cat pics from all over the country.
 It is mainly in Icelandic, but we all speak international cat appreciation!
-There is also Cats of Reykjavik at reykjavikcats on Instagram, with around 4,800 followers and growing!
 And although it is no longer on the air, you can still catch moments from our “Keeping Up with the Kattarshians” on YouTube and Facebook.
 Here you can check out the four or five cats that mesmerized viewers from their little house at a cat shelter, encouraging adoptions.

 Of course, we have a Cat Café!